Cart 0

 The Other Side of Me translates into dance the true-life story of a young Aboriginal man, who was born in the 1960s in the Northern Territory, adopted by a white English family and raised in a remote hamlet in the United Kingdom.
 Based on a collection of about 30 letters and poems the production communicates a story of personal trauma and poses questions about relationships between country of origin, identity, adoption, the criminal justice system and psychological health.

-The work is an international, cross-cultural collaboration between Northumbria University, UK and NT Dance Company, Australia.
+The work is an international, cross-cultural collaboration between Northumbria University, UK and Gary Lang NT Dance Company, Australia.

 + Read more